NavyaG-lab/Tech-writer/on-call_runbook.md

 ### Solution
   This issue has been handled within Itaipu by the use of `LogicalType.stricterType`.
 But this error surfaces when manual dataset-series which have not been migrated have conflicting schema.
 The process of migrating is outlined within this [notebook](https://nubank.cloud.databricks.com/#notebook/1732044/command/1967677).
-  Also check the [documentation](/ops_how_to.md#retracting-manual-appends-to-dataset-series) on retracting the uploads to manual dataset-series.
+  In case this issue is blocking the run, and leaves you no time to script a migration notebook, check the [documentation](/ops_how_to.md#retracting-manual-appends-to-dataset-series) on retracting the latest uploads to manual dataset-series.